btn-1/STA314H1F-Statistical-Methods-for-Machine-Learning-I/README.md

 HW1

 This is an implementation of K nearest neighbors on a dataset of "fake news" and "real news" headlines from various publications.
-The data set was compiled from the two following: https://www.kaggle.com/mrisdal/fake-news/data https://www.kaggle.com/therohk/million-headlines
+The data set was compiled from the two following datasets:

+https://www.kaggle.com/mrisdal/fake-news/data

+https://www.kaggle.com/therohk/million-headlines

 HW2